Data-driven Piecewise Affine Decision Rules for Stochastic Programming with Covariate Information: Consistency Guarantees for PADR-based ERM

 where $\widetilde{\cO}(\cdot)$ suppresses logarithmic factors.
 It can be seen that the sample size $n$ only affects the estimation error, whereas $K$, the number of max-affine pieces for PA functions in $\HK$, plays the central role of balancing the two error terms.
 As $K$ grows, the PA function class becomes larger, so the approximation error decreases due to the stronger approximation ability of $\HK$, and the estimation error increases due to the more pronounced overfitting issue.
-By setting $K = \cO(n^{p/(p+4)})$, we derive the optimal excess risk bound $\widetilde{\cO}(n^{-{1}/(4+p)})$.
+With an appropriate choice of $K$ that balances these two errors, we can derive the optimal excess risk bound.
+Furthermore, with the existence of a convex or DC optimal DR, this bound can be improved based on the approximation bounds $\cO(K^{-2/p})$ of $\HK$ from \citet{balazs2015near} and \citet{siahkamari2020piecewise}.
+The extensions are summarized in the following corollary. \begin{corollary} Under the settings in Theorem~\ref{thm:excess-wo-constr}, with $K = \cO(n^{p/(p+4)})$, the optimal excess risk bound is $\widetilde{\cO}(n^{-{1}/(4+p)})$.
+If there exists a convex or DC optimal decision rule to problem~\eqref{eq:intro:contextalSP:Full-E}, the optimal excess risk bound is $\widetilde{\cO}(n^{-1/(3 + p/2)})$ with $K = \cO(n^{p/(p+6)})$. \end{corollary}

+We make a remark that Proposition~\ref{prop:model:universal approximation of PADR} provides a bound for the worst-case approximation error and thus the excess risk bound~\eqref{eq:model:excess risk complexity of N k} could be conservative in practice.
+In the practical implementation of PADR in Section~\ref{section:experiments}, we observe that a much more moderate number of $K$ is able to produce satisfactory results including the two-stage product placement problem and Newsvendor problems with real data.
+This is because the (near) optimal decision rule may possess some underlying structural property besides Lipschitz continuity so that it could be approximated well by the PADR with a moderate number of pieces, for which a smaller estimation error and excess risk could be achieved.